 03 of 16

 Caladium plants add color without the worry of flowers and deadheading.
 They always look their best.
-The heart-shaped leaves will soften a more spiky focal point.
-Caladium also make great houseplants, or you can simply store the tubers for winter.
+The heart-shaped leaves will soften a spikier focal point.
+Caladium makes a great houseplant, or you can simply store the tubers for winter.

 05 of 16

-Coleus offer an almost limitless choice of leaf form and
+Coleus offers an almost limitless choice of leaf form and

 color choices.
 You can even find varieties that prefer either sun or shade.
 Periodically pinching them back will develop full, bushy plants.

 Euphorbia marginata (Snow-on-the-mountain)

 For a soothing, cool feel to your container, try the icy white and green combination of Snow-on-the-mountain.
 This is an annual plant that grows quickly from seed.
 It looks cool but can handle heat well.

 07 of 16

 The unusual flowers of Cuphea have been likened to firecrackers and cigars.
 This is a small dense plant that flowers profusely all summer, especially if you are willing to deadhead it.
 Cuphea prefers some shade, on hot days.